-We demonstrate strongly polarized photoluminescence (PL) from Er3+ ions embedded in the plasmonic nanocavity arrays, which was reported in our recent paper [Choi et al., Nano Lett.
+We demonstrate strongly polarized photoluminescence (PL) from Er3+ ions embedded in the plasmonic nanocavity arrays as reported recently [Choi et al., Nano Lett.
 16, 5191 (2016)].
-The spectral shape of the PL is significantly modified by the precise positioning of the Er3+ layer with respect to the node and antinode of the electromagnetic field in the nanocavities, and linearly polarized emission with a 98% degree of polarization is obtained.
-The observed PL is caused by a single component of the dipole moments in the Er3+ emitters, by anisotropically controlled local density of states.
+The precise positioning of the Er3+ layer within the nanocavities in respect to the node and antinode of the electromagnetic field modifies the PL spectral shape and allows to obtain linearly polarized emission with a 98% degree of polarization.
+The observed PL is caused by a single component of the dipole moments in the Er3+ emitters, by an anisotropically controlled local density of states (LDOS).

-Photoluminescence (PL) emitted from randomly oriented dipoles is unpolarized and isotropically propagates in three dimensions when the dipoles are uniformly distributed in free space, i.e., in a homogeneous local density of states (LDOS) environment.
-The spectral shape and the efficiency depend on emitting materials, and are intrinsic properties.
+Randomly oriented dipoles uniformly distributed in free space emit unpolarized photons which are isotropically propagating in a homogeneous LDOS environment.
+The spectral shape and the efficiency of the emission are intrinsic properties of emitting materials.
 However, the radiation from dipoles placed in an inhomogeneous LDOS environment can exhibit strongly modified emission angle, polarization, and spectral shapes.
-These properties also depend on whether the origin of the radiation is an electric dipole (ED) or a magnetic dipole (MD) because the electric-LDOS (E-LDOS) and the magnetic-LDOS (M-LDOS) are not equal to each other in an inhomogeneous environment.1) Although the MD transition is a high-order transition that can usually be ignored, trivalent lanthanide ions such as Eu3+, Tb3+, and Er3+ exhibit strong MD contributions in their PL spectra.2)
+These properties also depend on whether the origin of the radiation is an electric dipole (ED) or a magnetic dipole (MD) because the electric-LDOS (E-LDOS) and the magnetic-LDOS (M-LDOS) are not equal to each other in an inhomogeneous environment.1) Although the MD transition is a high-order transition negligibly contributing to PL, trivalent lanthanide ions such as Eu3+, Tb3+, and Er3+ exhibit strong MD contributions in their PL spectra.2)

-Recently, we reported a new scheme of E- and M-LDOS engineering of PL from Er3+ ions in the 1.5 m band by plasmon-enhanced nanocavity arrays with narrow and deep trenches.3) The proposed Er3+ embedded plasmonic nanocavities presented several significant characteristics: (1) Several-10-fold PL enhancement was achieved by selectively controlled ED and MD transitions of 4I13/2→4I15/2 in an Er3+:SiO2 system.
+Recently, we reported a new approach to manipulate E- and M-LDOS in PL from Er3+ ions in the 1.5 m band by using plasmon-enhanced nanocavity arrays with narrow and deep trenches.3) The Er3+ embedded plasmonic nanocavities presented several significant characteristics: (1) Several-10-fold PL enhancement was achieved by selectively controlled ED and MD transitions of 4I13/2→4I15/2 in an Er3+:SiO2 system.
 (2) By tuning the resonant wavelength and controlling the position of the Er3+ layer in the nanocavities, the spectral shape of the PL was significantly modified.
 (3) Magnetic as well as electric Purcell effects4) were experimentally observed by measuring the lifetime of the PL.
-(4) PL components of the ED and MD transitions in bulk Er3+:SiO2 were clearly separated, which had not been explicitly reported.
-However, the polarization state due to the LDOS control has not been reported.
-In this report, we present on the polarization properties of PL observed from the plasmonic nanocavity arrays.
+(4) the PL components of the ED and MD transitions in bulk Er3+:SiO2 were clearly separable that had not been explicitly reported earlier.
+However, there are no reports on the polarization state due to the LDOS control.
+In this work, we present results on the polarization properties of PL observed from the plasmonic nanocavity arrays.
 The ED- and MD-enhanced PL from the nanocavity arrays with a precisely positioned Er3+ layer show linearly polarized emission with a high degree of polarization and a unique spectral shape, which reflects highly controlled E- and M-LDOS.

-The polarization properties in the MD transition were already discussed.5,6) The ED and MD transitions of Eu3+ ions embedded in a stacked thin-film system exhibited specific momentum- and polarization-dependent PL patterns.
-The polarization dependence originates from the difference in the self-interference due to reflections at the interface between the dipoles parallel and perpendicular to the films, and is especially observed at large observation angles.
-However, the polarization dependence was not so noticeable, and the emission from the dipoles oriented in all directions was always mixed.
+Refs.5,6) discussed the polarization properties in the MD transition.
+The ED and MD transitions of Eu3+ ions embedded in a stacked thin-film system exhibited specific momentum- and polarization-dependent PL patterns.
+The polarization dependence originates from the difference in the self-interference due to reflections at the interface between the dipoles parallel and perpendicular to the films being explicitly observable at large observation angles.
+However, the polarization dependence was not salient, and the emission from the dipoles oriented in all directions was largely mixed.